-According to Daniel et al. [2], appraisal of both flora and fauna species in protected areas is necessary before any meaningful conservation work can commence.
+According [2], survey of both flora and fauna species which form an integral part of animal and forest ecology in wildlife based protected areas is necessary before any meaningful conservation work can commence.
 Fauna resources are the entire wild animal of any particular region or ecosystem [3].
 These wild animals can be found in all ecosystems including forests, grasslands, plains, wetlands and deserts [4].
-The potential of range forest habitation to the management and sustainability of wild animals is grossly unexplored in many areas across Nigeria, especially local community range forests [1].
 Fauna species assessment has more concentration to national parks and game/wildlife parks.
 However, many local rangeland communities support unique flora and fauna species making them important in terms of conservation and scientific interest.

 Approach to species listing is an important initial stage in the collection of appropriate data necessary for effective management and conservation of animals and plants in a protected rangeland [5].
 Therefore, knowledge of the species composition of a protected rangeland, their status and how they relate with other components of the habitat is highly essential and as well indicate the status of most fragile, threatened species.
-Insight to species list and status is becoming increasingly important as conservators and rangeland managers are tasked to assists conservation biologists to construct informed management plans for endangered species.
-This has become critical because most fauna species live in tropical forest which are increasingly been impacted by human modification and natural occurrences [6, 7, 8].
+Insight into species list and status is becoming increasingly important as conservators and rangeland managers are tasked to assists conservation biologists to construct informed management plans for endangered species.
+This has become critical because most fauna species live in tropical forest which is increasingly been impacted by human modification and natural occurrences [6, 7, 8].

 The status of the population of any individual species is crucial information to the wildlife ecologists, because this information determines individual fitness to its environment and also predicts their ultimate success or failure [9].
-Idowu and Morenikeji, [10] report that, wildlife is increasingly being regarded as removable resources and man mostly is known for his high taste for exploiting its populations in the environment hence, their habituation to various rangeland and status ought to be monitored to ensure proper utilization of their habitat.
-In the same vein, Daniel et al. [2] stated that, appraisal of both flora and fauna species which form an integral part of animal ecology, in wildlife based protected areas is necessary before any meaningful conservation work can commence.
+[10] report that, wildlife is increasingly being regarded as removable resources and man mostly is known for his high taste for exploiting its populations in the environment hence, their habituation to various rangeland and status ought to be monitored to ensure proper utilization of their habitat.